In his Remarks at the University of Hartford in 2004, Sargent Shriver told the gathered students:

 Sarge understood that an America that segregated its citizens along any lines - social, racial, economic, justice - was not truly democratic.
 His gift was in inspiring others to see their role in effecting change.
 For example, he created the structure for Legal Services for those too poor to afford an attorney, or who were denied those services because of the color of their skin.
 He also approached the cause from the opposite end, spending countless hours talking to individual lawyers and to legal organizations, pushing them to participate, to do more, to take responsibility for the justice system in which they worked.

 Sarge's deep, sincere belief in the equality of all men and women rested on the same spiritual bedrock as that of Dr. King.
-For that reason, the fight for civil rights held a central place in his heart, and his fight for the oppressed in society will always be honored and remembered.
+For that reason, the fight for civil rights held a central place in his heart.